senckađ

 Nick> AWARD School was the best.
 I think the first thing I presented was a meme without much insight behind it.
 But once you’re taught to use human insight based on the prop, you’re off and racing.
 When you get that first idea that your gut knows is decent - it’s like a drug, you become a bit addicted to coming up with ideas for briefs, and they nicely seep into your subconscious.
 And to be honest, that hasn’t changed much.
 I still enjoy thinking about a brief when I least expect it.

-AWARD School was a headspace where you didn’t care about any limitations or realities - a way of thinking that is not the wrong place to revisit from time to time.
+AWARD School was a headspace where you didn’t care about any limitations or realities - a way of thinking which is not a bad place to revisit from time to time.

 LBB> What unique challenges have you faced in adapting your creative approach to different categories?